KateSimpson/Retrofit-co-design-toolkit/index.md

 * [House price increases as a result of energy improvements](https://www.gov.uk/government/news/energy-saving-measures-boost-house-prices)
 _This website summarises a UK Government report of house price increases following energy improvements_

-* To find out if invividual intervetnions could be cheaper to maintain than at present, check out manufacturers information, or potentially speak to the installer for insight on this
+* To find out if invividual interventions could be cheaper to maintain than at present, check out manufacturers information, or potentially speak to the installer for insight on this

 # Social tools

-To estbalish whether there are any environmental conditions that could be improved, a walk through the house with a sketched floor plan, or a conversation regarding this is recommended, perhaps focusing on:
+To establish whether there are any environmental conditions that could be improved, a walk through the house with a sketched floor plan, or a conversation regarding this is recommended, perhaps focusing on:

 * Thermal comfort (any cold areas, draughts, does the home lose heat quickly?)